Actively Recruiting

 - Psychiatric illness preventing informed consent

-- Previous surgery on the affected shoulder
+- Previous shoulder surgery on the affected side

 - Rheumatoid arthritis in the affected shoulder